 Christchurch is the largest city on the South Island and the second largest in New Zealand (with Auckland taking first place).
 This incredible city has a population of just under 400,000 people, and as you can imagine, there are loads of great things to do and excellent places to eat.

-One of the best things to do in New Zealand is to visit the National Antarctic Center near Christchurch Airport.
-It offers an insight into life in Antarctica and is one of the most popular activities in Christchurch, especially with families.
-Be sure to experience the Storm Dome, which gives a natural feel of the cold weather in Antarctica.
-There’s also a Penguin Rescue Center, 4D Cinema, and the opportunity to ride a Hagglund (an amphibious Antarctic vehicle).
-Admission is $49 NZD.
+You might be surprised to hear that one of my favorite things to do in New Zealand actually turned out to be visiting the National Antarctic Center near Christchurch Airport!
+It offers an amazing insight into life in Antarctica and is one of the most popular activities in Christchurch, especially with families.

-A 15-minute drive from the CBD in Heathcote Valley is the Christchurch Gondola, which offers spectacular 360-degree views of the region and is a great family-friendly activity too.
+If you’re looking for some epic views, then the Christchurch Gondola is a must, offering spectacular 360-degree views of the region and is a great family-friendly activity too.
 Once at the top, take a short hike or simply grab a coffee and enjoy the views.
-Tickets to the gondola are $55 NZD for adults and $25 for children.
+Tickets for the gondola start from $40 NZD for adults and $18 for children.

 If you love hiking, be sure to check out the Godley Head Loop Track.
-This 9-kilometer loop takes you along the coast where you can spot whales, dolphins, and seals – it’s one of the best hikes in all of New Zealand!
-Other outdoor activities I love are the Christchurch Ziplining tour and the Adrenalin Forest Obstacle Course.
+This 9-kilometer (5.6 mi) loop takes you along the coast where you can spot whales, dolphins, and seals – it’s one of the best hikes in all of New Zealand!

 Where to Stay in Christchurch